hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0900
 Seas are tame today.
 We are heading east northeast.
 The wind is supposed to die gradually.
 We are running with a full jib, and are trying to catch all the puffs of air.
 A low is coming from the west and we want to make as much headway as possible to avoid it.
 We are doing good speed, we reached 175°E and are 2 days away from reaching 180°W. The sky is grey, but the solar panel is doing a good job still!
 We're thankful for that, as it means we don't need to turn on the engine as often.

-Both of us slept soundly last night, we steered from the companionway stairs again and kept our heading to the east.
+Both of us slept soundly last night, we steered from the companionway stairs again and kept our easterly heading.
 We don't have weather yet, as we're having trouble getting a good signal.
 We will try again soon.

 We are 19 days out of Japan.